 ssh -Y -l username servername

-Once connected, start NairnFEAMPMViz using the java command line method described in the previous section.
+Once connected, start NairnFEAMPMViz using the java command line:

 Running on a Linux machine using an X11 terminal is significantly slower, especially when any window with graphics is open.
 You will want to avoid this option, unless it is the only option available (i.e., when your only access to the data is through a remote login).
 The differences are caused by the system dependent Java virtual machines and between X11 and non-X11 uses by Java.